wavefrontHQ/docs/pages/doc/proxies_preprocessor_rules.md

 </tr>
 <tr>
 <td>replace</td>
-<td>String or pattern (empty string is allowed) that will be used as a value for the new span tag.
-To refer to a capturing group in &quot;search&quot; regex by its number, use &quot;$1&quot;.
-RK>>WHY REPLACE?
-This function is extract. </td>
+<td>String or pattern that will be used as a value for the new span tag.
+Empty string is allowed.
+To refer to a capturing group in the &quot;search&quot; regex by its number, use &quot;$1&quot;. </td>
 </tr>
 <tr>
 <td>replaceInput (Optional)</td>